garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Research in HCI.md

 4. Which process is better?
 5. How is it better?
 6. Why is it better?
-It is to show how the manipulation of a variable has another direct causal influence on another
+It is to show how the manipulation of a variable has another direct causal influence on another variable.
+It is the notion of causality.